-On November 1, 2021, we entered into a four-year, \$165 million senior secured credit facility (the "Credit Facility") with certain commercial banks, as lenders, and JPMorgan Chase Bank, N.A., as administrative agent.
-The Credit Facility has a maturity date of November 1, 2025.
+On August 30, 2024, we entered into Amendment No. 4 and Borrowing Base Agreement ("Amendment No. 4") on our senior secured credit facility (the "Credit Facility") with certain commercial banks, as the lenders, and JPMorgan Chase Bank, N.A., as the administrative agent.
 We use the Credit Facility for general corporate purposes.
-In connection with the Credit Facility, we had financing fees and expenses of approximately \$3.0 million as of March 31, 2024 and \$3.0 million as of December 31, 2023 before accumulated amortization of \$1.7 million as of March 31, 2024 and \$1.5 million as of December 31, 2023.
+Amendment No. 4 extended the maturity date of the Credit Facility to August 30, 2028, increased the borrowing base from \$165 million to \$275 million and joined certain new Lenders to the Credit Facility.
+In connection with the Credit Facility, we incurred financing fees and expenses, which are included in other assets on the balance sheets, of approximately \$6.2 million as of March 31, 2025 and \$2.5 million as of December 31, 2024.
 These costs are being amortized over the life of the credit facility.
 Such amortized expenses are recorded as interest expense on the statements of operations.